List of Hawaii ballot measures: Background

 Hawaii has not historically had a statewide system for citizens to place initiatives on the ballot.
 In 1907, while it was still a territory, the Democratic Party of Hawaii passed a resolution supporting an initiative system, but when Hawaii became a state no system was included in the Constitution of Hawaii.
-At the 1968 Constitutional Convention, a initiative & referendum (I&R) system was proposed but was shot down by the committee after less than thirty minutes of deliberation.
+At the 1968 Constitutional Convention, an initiative & referendum (I&R) system was proposed but was shot down by the committee after less than thirty minutes of deliberation.
 Efforts were revived during the 1978 Constitutional Convention, spearheaded by State Senator Mary George and the "Citizens Con Con Monitors."
 This effort was opposed by several workers unions, including the United Public Workers and the Hawaii Government Employees Association, who claimed that "initiative, referendum, and recall would be dominated by emotion rather than reason."
 While supporters of I&R were successful in bringing the proposal to a vote at the convention, it was ultimately rejected.
 Since that time, various other efforts have been undertaken by activists to limited success—while some counties and cities have adopted I&R, the state legislature has adopted an attitude described by the Initiative & Referendum Institute as "openly hostile."